Certainty Blog

 Some of the top benefits of a SMETA audit include:

 A SMETA audit helps you better understand current working conditions in your business and overall supply chain and how they impact ESG at scale.
-For example, if the audit reveals a consistent pattern of employee overwork and underpaying, companies can take targeted action.
+For example, if the audit reveals a consistent pattern of employee overwork and underpaying, companies can take targeted corrective action.
+This documented understanding is essential for CSRD sustainability reporting and satisfying the risk-assessment requirements of LkSG and CSDDD.

-Speaking of action, SMETA audits also help you pinpoint areas that need improvement to create corrective action plans that address root causes rather than symptoms.
+SMETA audits help you pinpoint areas that need improvement and create corrective action plans that address root causes rather than symptoms.
+Under the LkSG and CSDDD, companies must not only identify risks but demonstrate active remediation — a documented corrective action plan from a SMETA audit provides precisely this evidence for regulators and auditors.
 Consider a piece of machinery on production lines that is constantly being repaired and has caused several injuries.
 While replacing it may come with a large up-front cost, companies can save money over time as fewer incidents occur.

 Suppliers are a critical piece of ESG initiatives.
-Compliance audits provide insight into their operations and let businesses make decisions about whether to renew current contracts or seek out other options.
+In 2025, regulators under the CSDDD and LkSG hold companies accountable not just for their own operations, but for the social and environmental performance of their entire supply chain.
+SMETA compliance audits provide insight into supplier operations and let businesses make data-driven decisions about whether to renew current contracts, escalate corrective actions, or seek alternative partners.

-Regular SMETA audits provide documented proof of current conditions and any actions taken to improve worker health, reduce environmental impact, improve sustainable sourcing, and ensure social compliance practices are followed, boosting the company’s reputation among prospective customers and B2B partners.
+Regular SMETA audits provide documented proof of current conditions and any actions taken to improve worker health, reduce environmental impact, improve sustainable sourcing, and ensure social compliance practices are followed.
+This documented track record is increasingly requested by institutional investors conducting ESG due diligence, procurement teams enforcing supplier codes of conduct, and regulators assessing CSRD and CSDDD compliance — boosting the company’s reputation among prospective customers and B2B partners.

 Best Practices for SMETA Audits